Can I audition again if I’ve been unsuccessful in the past?

 Yes, we welcome applications from those who have auditioned before.
-We are aware that young dancers develop and progress at different times.
+We are aware that young dancers develop and progress at different rates.

-When you arrive at your audition a Royal Ballet School staff member will meet you.
-They will help you to register and will give you a pair of audition numbers.
+When you arrive at your audition a Royal Ballet School staff member will meet you, help you to register and give you a pair of audition numbers.
 You will then be given time to get ready and check your hair and clothing.
-You and your parent will be shown to a communal waiting area, usually a studio – but you do not do your class in this studio, so you may leave your bag and clothes in the waiting studio when you go to another one for the ballet class.
+You and your parent or guardian will be shown to a communal waiting area, usually a studio.
+You won’t be doing your class in this studio, so you may leave your bag and clothes here.

 You will then be taken to the audition studio with other students by the audition class teacher.
 They will explain the general format of the class and what to expect.
 The audition is always a regular classical ballet class, appropriate for the age group taking part.
-The class will last between 1h15 and 1h30, and will include a gentle warm-up to begin with.
+The class will last between 1h15 and 1h30 and will include a gentle warm-up to start.

-Do I need to prepare anything for the preliminary audition?
+Do I need to prepare anything for the in-person audition?

 What if I haven’t learnt one of the steps in my class?

 Students are encouraged to ask the class teacher to explain and show them any steps they are unfamiliar with.
 The teachers always appreciate it when a dancer has a go at learning a new step.
 No student will be disadvantaged for not having previously learnt steps or terminology.

 Will there be pointework at the in-person audition?

 Some basic pointework is included in the audition for those aged 14 and over.
 However, classes at some venues may include a mix of age groups and dancers not yet working on pointe will be able to do the same exercises on demi-pointe.